Skip to content

 notes: |

-If this rule needs to be triggered in every conversation, please change "false" to "true" in "alwaysApply: false" above.
-If this rule doesn't need to follow the project for commit, please add this rule file to .gitignore.
+If you want this rule to be triggered in every conversation, change "false" to "true" in "alwaysApply: false" above.

 ---